Read Sensors Without Dependencies

 Installed size: 26 M

 However, after kernel 5.6, we can read sensors easily through the hwmon module, without any other dependencies.
-So I write this helper script:
+So I make this.

 This script shows: